Mammoth Cave National Park

 Exiting Mammoth Cave

-Our group leaves the cave taking the stairs up the other side from the side we entered.
+Our group leaves the cave taking the stairs up the other side from the one we entered.
 As we get to the outside of the cave, we see water sprinkling down beside us.
 And before we leave we have to rub our feet across a rubber mat so we don’s spread the white-nose syndrome.
 It seems pointless and per the guide it’s very rare to see bats at least on this tour.
 But afterwards we walk back to the visitor center and Shelter A arriving 5 minutes before 1:30PM.

 Visitor Center and Museum